Matt Downs: 2012

 Downs was again used as a reserve player in 2012.
 He received starts occasionally at several positions, most often at first base.
 His home run against Clayton Richard accounted for all of the scoring on June 27 as the Astros beat the San Diego Padres 1–0.
 On July 18, he had three hits, two home runs, and four RBI against Richard in an 8–4 loss to the Padres.
 He was optioned to the Oklahoma City RedHawks of the Pacific Coast League on August 9 to make room for the newly acquired Tyler Greene on the roster; however, he was recalled on September 1.
 In 91 games (178 at-bats) with the Astros, Downs batted .202 with 15 runs scored, 36 hits, four doubles, eight home runs, and 16 RBI.
 In 24 games with Oklahoma City, he batted .267 with 14 runs scored, 24 hits, two doubles, three home runs, and 15 RBI.
 After the season, Downs was outrighted off the Astros' roster; he became a free agent.

-Miami Marlins organization
+Miami Marlins

-In January 2013, the Miami Marlins signed Downs to a minor league contract with an invitation to spring training.
+On January 31, 2013, the Miami Marlins signed Downs to a minor league contract with an invitation to spring training.
 He failed to make the team and was sent to minor league camp on March 26.
 Downs spent the season with the New Orleans Zephyrs of the Pacific Coast League where, in 82 games, he batted .215 with 27 runs scored, 58 hits, 11 doubles, eight home runs, and 35 RBI before getting released by the Marlins.

-Marion Military Institute
+Coaching career

-In November 2013, Downs was hired as the head coach of Marion Military Institute baseball team.
+On November 7, 2013, Downs was hired as the head coach of Marion Military Institute baseball team.